jbhunt/parallel-pyspin/README.md

 >>> cam2 = SecondaryCamera(device2)
 >>> cam.isPrimed()
 True
->>> cam.trigger() # instances of the SecndaryCamera class lack the trigger method
+>>> cam.trigger() # the SecondaryCamera class lacks the trigger method
-AttributeError: 'SecondaryCamera' object has not attribute 'trigger'
+AttributeError: 'SecondaryCamera' object has no attribute 'trigger'
 >>> cam3 ... # and so on
 ```

+## Systems ##
+TODO : Document this.

 # Acknowledgements #
 Big thanks to Dr. Ryan Williamson and the Scientific Computing Core at the University of Colorado, Anschutz Medical Campus.